-As at the date of this AIF, the Company has an aggregate of 69 employees, comprising 60 in Eritrea and 9 in the head office in Perth, Western Australia.
+As at the date of this AIF, the Company has an aggregate of 59 employees, comprising 48 in Eritrea, one in Canada and ten in the head office in Perth, Western Australia.

-The Company is dependent upon the services of key executives, including the Executive Chairman, Managing Director and a further executive director.
+The Company is dependent upon the services of key executives, including the Executive Chairman and Managing Director.
 See "Risk Factors - Dependence on Key Personnel".